Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Bradford Hindu Council

-The Bradford Hindu Council will be supported to deliver cultural exchange festivals celebrating the traditions, music, dance, food and arts of various Indian communities.
+The Bradford Hindu Council delivered cultural exchange festivals celebrating the traditions, music, dance, food and arts of various Indian communities.

-These festivals will foster cross-cultural appreciation, unity, and inclusion within Bradford.
-Alongside them, the centre will run culturally rich arts and crafts workshops, poetry and storytelling sessions plus yoga sessions, offering a holistic experience of Indian culture.
+These festivals fostered cross-cultural appreciation, unity, and inclusion within Bradford.
+Alongside them, the centre ran culturally rich arts and crafts workshops, poetry and storytelling sessions plus yoga sessions, offering a holistic experience of Indian culture.

 Bradford Organic Communities Services

-Bradford Organic Communities Services will run a creative upcycling project using materials from their onsite Scrap Magic Scrap Store and from their gardens, transforming them into new items that anyone could be proud of.
+Bradford Organic Communities Services ran a creative upcycling project using materials from their onsite Scrap Magic Scrap Store and from their gardens, transforming them into new items that anyone could be proud of.

-The installation in 2025 could include suitcases, ‘tape letters’, aerogrammes and other artefacts commemorating the initial immigrant journeys of the first and second waves of South Asian immigrants into Bradford, from the 1950s through to the 1970s.
+The project featured a story gathering process, commemorating the initial immigrant journeys of the first and second waves of South Asian immigrants into Bradford, from the 1950s through to the 1970s.

 Capital of Cycling

-This project will tell powerful stories about cycling and what it means to people, celebrating and building on the cultures of cycling across Bradford District.
+This project told powerful stories about cycling and what it means to people, celebrating and building on the cultures of cycling across Bradford District.
+‘On Yer Bike’ appeared at The Beacon at Lister Park, and featured workshops with local artists alongside a showcase of cycling artworks from communities in Keighley, Buttershaw and West Bowling.

 Connect The Dots CIC